Charlotte1125/Coursera_sql/README.md

 # Courera-Managing-Big-Data-with-MySQL

-Exercise 5 and Quiz 5 for Coursera MySQL &amp; Teradata Course
+I know many people, including myself feel the questions in quiz 5 are kind of difficult.
+Here I compiled my solutions for both Exercise 5 and Quiz 5, hopefully it could provide some insights for new learners like me.